oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/bulk-extract/create-flow/bulkextract.md

 In this lab, you will:

 * Connect to ERP Cloud to extract the bulk data
-* Understand how to bulk export the data from the Oracle ERP cloud leveraging out of the box ERP cloud adapter capabilities
+* Understand how to extract bulk data from the Oracle ERP cloud in an asynchronous fashion leveraging ERP cloud adapter capabilities

 ### Prerequisites